CarlosFdez/personalwebsite/portfolio_data/development/blog/0001-creating-supetroupe-dot-com/content.md

 I originally planned on a python server with flask, pjax, and jquery, a stack I was already very familar with.
 However, frontend development had many interesting evolutions in the past few years.
 Avoiding the unknown for the sake of comfort is how you become left behind in the software development world.

-React is a declarative approach to frontend development, and using a node backend allows us to *server side render* without needing another process.
+React is a declarative approach to frontend development, and using a node backend allows us to *server side render* without needing to use a separate process.
 Server side rendering is required because we want google to cache it.
 Going this route will make it easier to add more dynamic front end behavior in future installments.

 ## Architecture and Design